parvpatodia/smartspace_memory_agent/README.md

 Pilot program with 3-5 hospital systems to validate value.
 ROI calculator showing cost savings.
 White-label solution for healthcare vendors.
 Edge deployment option for facilities with privacy requirements.
 Fundraising for scaling operations.

 Business Case
-The addressable market is substantial.
-American hospitals spend 50 billion annually on equipment management.
-Equipment downtime costs hospitals 2000 dollars per unit per month in lost utilization.
-Procurement teams waste time searching for equipment.
-Compliance teams struggle with asset audits.
-These are real operational costs that MediTrack addresses directly.

-A typical 500-bed hospital might manage 5000 high-value equipment items.
-Current loss rates average 3 to 5 percent annually due to misplacement, accounting for 2.5 to 4 million in write-offs.
-Equipment procurement is often duplicated because nobody knows if equipment exists elsewhere in the facility.
-These inefficiencies compound.

-MediTrack reduces procurement costs by 70 percent through better visibility.
-Equipment utilization increases by 25 percent when operators know where to find what they need.
-Audit time drops from weeks to hours.
-For a 500-bed system, this represents 500 thousand to 2 million in annual savings.
-The business case is real.

-Deployment
-Extract the repository.
-Follow setup instructions in SETUP.md.
-Configure your Memories.ai API key.
-Start both backend and frontend services.
-The application is ready for production use or demo deployment.
+Managing medical equipment is a huge and costly challenge for hospitals.
+In the U.S. alone, hospitals spend $50 billion every year just on equipment management.
+When equipment sits unused or can’t be found, each idle unit can cost a hospital $2,000 a month.
+Staff often waste hours tracking down devices, and compliance teams find audits stressful and time-consuming.

+Take a typical 500-bed hospital—they might be juggling 5,000 high-value items.
+Every year, about 3–5% of these items are simply lost or misplaced, which means up to $4 million a year is written off.
+Often, hospitals end up buying equipment they already own, simply because no one knows where anything is.

+MediTrack changes the game.
+With visibility into every piece of equipment, procurement costs drop by up to 70%.
+Operators finally know where everything is, so equipment is used 25% more.
+Audits that used to take weeks are done in hours.
+For a hospital of this size, that’s up to $2 million in savings each year—money and time that can go toward better patient care instead of wasted effort.

 License
 MIT.
 Use as you see fit.